Chekhovin/awesome-llm-benchmarks/README-en.md

   - A user persona with static attributes (e.g., demographics)
   - Dynamic attributes (e.g., evolving preferences)

-  Users interact with chatbots in multi-turn sessions on topics such as food, travel planning, and counseling.
+  Users interact with chatbots in multi-turn sessions on topics such as food, travel planning, 和 counseling.
 As preferences evolve, the benchmark provides labeled queries to test whether LLMs can deliver the most appropriate responses to first-person user queries.

 - **Personalized Deep Research** ([arxiv.org/abs/2509.25106](https://arxiv.org/abs/2509.25106))